jmunozji/ASGBD/_posts/2023-03-25-Oracle_installation.markdown

 ## Tools to manage the DBMS

-There are two ways to manage Oracle databases.
+There are three ways to manage Oracle databases.

 ### Command Line Mode
 The first way, which has traditionally been used, is in command line mode by giving SQL commands from SQL Plus (or similar).
 The connection to SYSTEM will be as usual, while the connection to SYS, as we have to do a Connect as SYSDBA.